Jacksonville Bus Accident Lawyer

 Buses and other types of public transportation are used by millions of people each day across the United States.
 Many people who have no transportation of their own rely on buses to get to work, go to school, run errands, go to doctor appointments, shop for their families, etc. Buses and other forms of mass transportation allow our economy to thrive, as well as reduce traffic and pollution.
 But, like any other large vehicles on the road, buses can be involved in serious accidents.

-If you or a family member has been injured while riding a bus, or been injured in an accident with a bus, you may be able to pursue compensation for your injuries.
-But, bus companies are insured and insurance companies have lawyers highly skilled in mitigating the amount of fault their clients can be found liable for.
+If you or a family member has been injured while riding a bus or been injured in an accident with a bus, you may be able to pursue compensation for your injuries.
+Bus companies are insured and insurance companies have lawyers highly skilled in mitigating the amount of fault their clients can be found liable for.
 Also, many buses are run by a public entity, such as a school district, and their liability may be legally protected to a certain degree.

-Don’t try to reach a settlement with an insurance company on your own, you need to seek the reputation of an experienced vehicle accident and personal injury attorney.
+Don’t try to reach a settlement with an insurance company on your own, you need to seek the reputation of an experienced Jacksonville bus accident lawyer.
 The Florida injury attorneys at Farah & Farah has been successfully representing accident victims for over 35 years.
 Let us fight for you and get you the settlement you justly deserve.
-Call 855-797-9899 today for a free consultation.
+Call (877) 245-6707 today for a free consultation.